We Care: Institutionalising Accessible Staff Wellness and Resilience Policies, Tools and Practices for the GBV Field

 SVRI has long recognized the importance of building a caring field and addressing vicarious trauma.
 Well-being and self-care are integrated into our events, partnerships, and organizational culture (see “Previous Work” below for links).
 Given the interest in our previous work, we have seen that field needs more support to integrate self and collective care into core work.
 We will further strengthen and advance the work on wellness, resilience, and care, both internally and globally through:

 - Developing a free online course module focused on self- and collective-care, wellness, and resilience including a focus on institutionalizing policies and practices that support staff wellbeing and resilience.
-The course will be piloted in early 2022 and launched in July 2022.
 To inform the development of the online course, we conducted a brief evidence scoping review.

 - Hosting a Knowledge Exchange series focused on self, staff, and collective care, wellness, and resilience including live events and knowledge products.
 We want to amplify the existing knowledge, promising practices and lessons learned from the field through documenting case studies from research and practitioner teams.

 c.
 Online care session: Trauma-informed meditation session